 - Link it as the layer Source

-Generators are not shown in the Project Panel because it is possible to produce hundreds of them when creating a project.
-Statistically, there will be a much higher number of Generators than Readers.
+Generators are not displayed in the Project Panel since there may be hundreds of them when creating a project.

-To inspect the connected element as a Source, simply unfold its contents in the Stack or navigate through this hierarchy in the Properties Panel.
+To inspect a connected Source element, simply unfold its contents in the Stack or navigate through its various properties in the Properties Panel.

 Keep this setting in mind.
 If your Reader is used by several layers as a Source, any change in one of its parameters will be reflected in all these layers.
 But, it is possible to locally break this Sharing link to create a local override of a parameter.